 The requirement for the survey grows out of concern about the possible impacts of nitrogen, a nutrient, on the Massachusetts Bay ecosystem.
-Worries that the additional nitrogen in effluent might lead to low dissolved oxygen or undesirable algal blooms in the Bay prompted the inclusion of the above clauses in the permit.
-Should MWRA need to cut down on nitrogen discharges, the survey will allow MWRA to quickly make an informed decision on available removal options.
+Worries that nitrogen in effluent might lead to low dissolved oxygen or undesirable algal blooms in the Bay prompted the inclusion of the above clauses in the permit.
+Should MWRA need to reduce nitrogen discharges, the survey will allow MWRA to quickly make an informed decision on available removal options.

-This report updates reports submitted in November 2001, 1 June 2003, 2 February 2004, 3 October 2004, 4 December 2005, 5 January 2007, 6 December 2007, 7 December 2008, 8 February 2010, 9 and February 2011.
-10 The design criteria for the selection of alternative treatment remain unchanged and are based on their suitability at Deer Island, process reliability, and land and space requirements.
+This report updates reports submitted in November 2001, 1 June 2003, 2 February 2004, 3 October 2004, 4 December 2005, 5 January 2007, 6 December 2007, 7 December 2008, 8 February 2010, 9 February 2011, 10 January 2012, 11 and March 2013, 12.
+The design criteria for the selection of alternative treatment remain unchanged and are based on their suitability at Deer Island, process reliability, and land and space requirements.

-Approximately 13 acres of usable area exist for siting potential nitrogen removal facilities.
-This area would allow for the construction of nitrogen removal facilities without significantly encroaching on the landforms that were constructed to mitigate noise and visual impacts on the Town of Winthrop.
+Approximately 13 acres of usable area exist on Deer Island for siting potentially needed nitrogen removal facilities.
+This area was dedicated to future needed nitrogen facilities as part of long term Deer Island planning and would allow for the construction of nitrogen removal facilities without significantly encroaching on the landforms that were constructed to mitigate noise and visual impacts on the Town of Winthrop.